tpoisot/ms_proba_networks/ms/maintext.md

 \input{figures/app2.tex}

 There are two striking results.
-First, empirical data are consistently *more* nested than the null expectation, as evidenced by the fact that all $\Delta_N$ values are strictly positive.
+First, empirical data are consistently *more* nested than the null expectation, as evidenced by the fact that all
+$\Delta_\eta$ values are strictly positive.
 Second, this underestimation is *linear* between null models I and II, although null model II is always closer to the nestedness of the empirical network (which makes sense, since null model II incorporates the higher order constraint of approximating the degree distribution of both levels).
 That the nestedness of the null model probability matrix is so strongly determined by the nestedness of the empirical networks calls for a closer evaluation of how the results of null models are interpreted (especially since networks generated using Bernoulli trials revealed a very low variance in their nestedness).

 There is a strong, and previously unaccounted for, circularity in this approach: empirical networks are compared to a null model which, as we show, has a